RSRCsupport/Image_Processing/README.md

 - Image Corrections and Algebra
 - Image Classification, Modelling and Simple Time Series

-To start begin with [this](https://github.com/RSRCsupport/Image_Processing/blob/master/1.%20Setting%20GDAL%20with%20Anaconda.md)
+For initial setup, begin with [this](https://github.com/RSRCsupport/Image_Processing/blob/master/1.%20Setting%20GDAL%20with%20Anaconda.md)